Radirators can be very trickey to get working.

 If the bangs carry on, then there will be an airlock in the radiator so bleed it more until only water exits.

-If nothing comes out the bleed valve, then the Ajax Valve needs to be turn in until it does.
+If nothing comes out the bleed valve, then the Ajax Valve needs to be turn on further until it does.